-1. It takes a little bit of time for you to receive your order.
+1. All of my work is made by hand, with love in my studio.
 On top of shipping time, production will take up to one week.
 If you need a piece by a certain date please contact me and I will do my utmost best to try and accommodate you as best I can.
 I will always let you know how long it will take for you to receive your jewellery.
 There is nothing more frustrating then not knowing when you will receive something, so I will always inform you on an estimated time.

 2. If you are purchasing a ring, please make sure you know your ring size before you place your order.
 You can visit a local jeweller/jewellery store to have your fingers sized.
 Remember, to specify to the Jeweller if you are purchasing from me a narrow band or wide band.
 This makes a difference in sizing.
 For wider bands I usually add 1/2 size to your actual ring size.
 I will always double check your ring size with you before I make your ring, so that we can avoid any errors.

 3. When something is being handcrafted it is important that you know that not everything will turn out the same as what the picture looks like, but it is pretty darn close :)

 4. For all of my kiln fired items, please be aware that I cannot control the colours.
 Sometimes they turn out lighter, or darker.
 I also cannot control the speckles, but I try to take them out of the kiln when they look their best.